Damage-associated molecular pattern: In plants

 DAMPs in plants have been found to stimulate a fast immune response, but without the inflammation that characterizes DAMPs in mammals.
 Just as with mammalian DAMPs, plant DAMPs are cytosolic in nature and are released into the extracellular space following damage to the cell caused by either trauma or pathogen.
 The major difference in the immune systems between plants and mammals is that plants lack an adaptive immune system, so plants can not determine which pathogens have attacked them before and thus easily mediate an effective immune response to them.
-To make up for this lack of defense, plants use the pattern-triggered immunity (PTI) and Effector-triggered immunity (ETI) pathways to combat trauma and pathogens.
-PTI is the first line of defense in plants and is triggered by PAMPs to initiate signaling throughout the plant that damage has occur to a cell.
+To make up for this lack of defense, plants use the pattern-triggered immunity (PTI) and effector-triggered immunity (ETI) pathways to combat trauma and pathogens.
+PTI is the first line of defense in plants and is triggered by PAMPs to initiate signaling throughout the plant that damage has occurred to a cell.
 Along with the PTI, DAMPs are also released in response to this damage, but as mentioned earlier they do not initiate an inflammatory response like their mammalian counterparts.
 The main role of DAMPs in plants is to act as mobile signals to initiate wounding responses and to promote damage repair.
 A large overlap occurs between the PTI pathway and DAMPs in plants, and the plant DAMPs effectively operate as PTI amplifiers.
 The ETI always occurs after the PTI pathway and DAMP release, and is a last resort response to the pathogen or trauma that ultimately results in programmed cell death.
 The PTI- and ETI-signaling pathways are used in conjunction with DAMPs to rapidly signal the rest of the plant to activate its innate immune response and fight off the invading pathogen or mediate the healing process from damage caused by trauma.

 Plant DAMPs and their receptors are characterized as:

 Many mammalian DAMPs have DAMP counterparts in plants.
 One example is with the high-mobility group protein.
 Mammals have the HMGB1 protein, while Arabidopsis thaliana has the HMGB3 protein.